 You will also want to know your risk tolerance before considering adding an aggressive growth element to your mutual fund portfolio.

 Debunking the Dave Ramsey Concept of Aggressive Growth

 Investing strategies and concepts are often made to be complex and Dave Ramsey's investment philosophy makes things easier for the beginning investor.
 One positive aspect of the Dave Ramsey Mutual Fund Portfolio is that it is simple.
-All an investor needs to know is to have four mutual funds -- one aggressive growth fund, one growth fund, one growth and income fund and one international fund.
-However, in the opinion of your humble Mutual Funds Guide, the positive aspects stop there.
+All an investor needs to know is to have four mutual funds -- one aggressive growth fund, one growth fund, one growth, and income fund and one international fund.
+In the opinion of your humble Mutual Funds Guide, the positive aspects stop there.

 Aggressive growth is not a formal category of mutual fund but rather an investing style.
 This can be confusing and potentially harmful for many investors.
 For example, some growth stock funds can be considered aggressive growth.
 The average investor won't easily recognize the difference.
 Therefore, simple does not always translate into better.
 Dave Ramsey's investment recommendations can be deceptively simple.
 You may want to take just a few extra minutes and look at an alternative, more diversified approach to building a portfolio of mutual funds.